Johann Baptist Wanhal: Return to Vienna and final years: 1780–1813

-Around 1780, Wanhal stopped writing symphonies and string quartets, focusing instead on music for piano and small-scale chamber ensembles, masses and other church music.
-The former, written for a growing middle class, supplied him with the means to live a modest, economically independent life; for the last 30 years of his life he did not work under any patron, probably being the first Viennese composer to do so.
+Around 1780, Wanhal stopped writing symphonies and string quartets, focusing instead on sacred works and music for piano and small-scale chamber ensembles.
+His piano music, written for a growing middle class, supplied him with the means to live a modest, economically independent life.
+For the last 30 years of his life, he did not work under any patron, probably being the first prominent Viennese composer to do so.
 During these years, more than 270 of his works were published by Viennese printers.
-In the 1780s he was still an active participant in Viennese musical life.
-In 1782 he met Mozart, who admired Wanhal's Symphonies.
+In the 1780s, he was still an active participant in Viennese musical life.
+In 1782, he met Mozart, who admired Wanhal's symphonies.
 He enjoyed playing music with Mozart and some of his friends who were composers, as testified in Michael Kelly's account of the string quartet Wanhal played in together with Haydn, Mozart and Dittersdorf in 1784.
 After 1787 or so, however, he seems to have ceased performing in public, but he nevertheless was economically secure, living in good quarters near St. Stephen's Cathedral.
 He died without heirs in 1813, an elderly composer whose music was still recognized by the Viennese public.